yunchang-z/ecephys_spike_sorting/README.md

 1. [catGT_helper](ecephys_spike_sorting/modules/catGT_helper/README.md): Concatenates trials, applies filters, removes artifacts in neural data.
 Finds edges in sync and auxiliary channels.

-2. [kilosort_helper](ecephys_spike_sorting/modules/kilosort_helper/README.md): Generates config files for Kilosort based on SpikeGLX metadata and launches spike sorting via the Matlab engine. [pykilosort helper]((ecephys_spike_sorting/modules/pykilosort_helper/README.md) runs the IBL version of pykilosort; the only changes in fork used in this pipeline are to allow completely skipping filtering and CAR, because these functions are handled in CatGT.
+2. [kilosort_helper](ecephys_spike_sorting/modules/kilosort_helper/README.md): Generates config files for MATLAB versions of Kilosort based on SpikeGLX metadata and launches spike sorting via the Matlab engine. [ks4_helper] runs the python-based Kilosort 4. [pykilosort helper]((ecephys_spike_sorting/modules/pykilosort_helper/README.md) runs the IBL version of pykilosort; the only changes in fork used in this pipeline are to allow completely skipping filtering and CAR, because these functions are handled in CatGT.

 3. [kilosort_postprocessing](ecephys_spike_sorting/modules/kilosort_postprocessing/README.md): Removes putative double-counted spikes from Kilosort output.
 The algorithm has been changed from the original to delete all between cluster duplicates from the cluster with lower amplitude.